Ashley Hope Pérez

 “Decentering Whiteness and Monolingualism in the Reception of Latinx YA Literature,” co-authored with Patricia Enciso.
 Bilingual Review/La Revista Bilingüe 33.5 (2017): 1-14.

-Essays (Selected)
+Essays on Censorship (Selected)

 Foreword, Acts of Resistance: Subversive Teaching in the English Language Arts Classroom, edited by Jeanne Dyches, Brandon Sams, and Ashley S. Boyd, 2nd ed., Myers Education Press, 2023.